Time Crisis: Project Titan: Plot

-Infiltrating Rio Oro and defeating Dog's men, Richard destroys a weaponized drilling machine sent to kill him.
+Infiltrating Rio Oro and defeating Wild Dog's men, Richard destroys a weaponized drilling machine sent to kill him.
 He then discovers Serrano is alive and well, having been kept by Dog as a bargaining chip after his death was faked.
-The president reveals Dog and Kantaris are conspiring to mine his country's rich titanium resources so that they can build mechanized battlesuits, under the name "Project Titan".
-Serrano gives Miller the project blueprints before making his escape.
+The president reveals Wild Dog and Kantaris are conspiring to mine his country's rich titanium resources so that they can build mechanized battlesuits, under the name "Project Titan".
+Serrano gives Richard the project blueprints before making his escape.
 Richard acquires a speedboat and makes his way to the excavation site.

-Engaging the surviving mercenaries in the ruins, Miller is eventually confronted by Dog, who leaves two Titans codenamed Deimos and Neimos to kill him.
-Defeating them in a thrilling fight, Miller then takes on Dog himself, damaging his gun arm.
+Engaging the surviving mercenaries in the ruins, Richard is eventually confronted by Wild Dog, who leaves two Titans codenamed Deimos and Neimos to kill him.
+Defeating them in a thrilling fight, Richard then takes on Wild Dog himself, damaging his gun arm.
 A defiant Dog activates the majority of his Titan army before making his escape via helicopter.
-A few well-aimed shots from Miller disable the chopper, causing it to crash into the assembled Titans and destroy them.
+A few well-aimed shots from Richard disable the chopper, causing it to crash into the assembled Titans and destroy them.

-His name finally cleared, Miller declines an award from President Serrano in favor of tracking down Kantaris.
+His name finally cleared, Richard declines an award from President Serrano in favor of tracking down Kantaris.
 He is last seen driving down a lone road as the sun sets in the background.

 Development

-Time Crisis: Project Titan was developed by Flying Tiger Entertainment, a third-party company in the United States, and was published by Namco as a PlayStation-only title (unlike other Time Crisis games that were released for the arcade first).
+Time Crisis: Project Titan was developed by Namco alongside Flying Tiger Entertainment, a third-party company in the United States; Flying Tiger and its personnel were not credited in the final product in Japan.
+It was published by Namco as a PlayStation-only title as it serves as a sequel to the PlayStation version of the original game.
 The game took two years to develop.
 Namco opted to create a new game instead of porting over Time Crisis II since the specifications of the arcade version and the PlayStation are so different.
+Like other Namco games of the era, it was released by Sony Computer Entertainment in Europe.

 Reception

 Project Titan received "average" reviews according to the review aggregation website Metacritic.
 A major complaint about the game was the poor graphics.
-Ryan Davis of GameSpot called the visuals were "badly outdated" and the animation "downright bad".
+Ryan Davis of GameSpot called the visuals "badly outdated" and the animation "downright bad".
 Douglass C. Perry of IGN opined the game looked "old, dated, and bad" and that it did not look any better than the original Time Crisis PlayStation port.
 Eric Bratcher of NextGen said of the game, "PlayStation finally answers Saturn's Virtua Cop 2, only it's five years too late and shooting blanks."
 In Japan, Famitsu gave it a score of 30 out of 40.
+Air Hendrix of GamePro said, "If you love lightgun shooters, Titan will make for a thrilling weekend rental.
+Since it pretty much amounts to an add-on level pack, you'd have to be ultra-hardcore about Time Crisis to spring for your own copy."

 The game was a nominee for The Electric Playground's 2001 Blister Awards for "Best Console Shooter Game", but lost to Halo: Combat Evolved.